mattabullock/Baseball-GDT-Bot/README.md

 This project was originally written by Matt Bullock,
 	A.K.A. /u/DetectiveWoofles on reddit and Woofles on GitHub.
-	User avery-crudeman is the only other contributor.
+	User avery_crudeman is the only other contributor.

 The point of this project is to create a bot that will generate a
 	game discussion thread that contains live linescore and boxscore,